 Make sure to look at the walls surrounding the cenotaph, there are carvings of birds which is very unusual in Islam

 Safdarjung Tomb was completed in 1754 for Nawab Safdarjung, a powerful Vazir in the royal court.
 In fact, he was so powerful, rival factions within court ran him out of Delhi shortly before he died.
-His son had to plead with the emperor to be allowed to build the mausoleum.

 If you look at the marble in the mausoleum and on the domed roof, you’ll notice variations in size and colour.
 That’s because almost all the marble was plundered, and had to be pieced together.